Inhaled Corticosteroids Overview and Practice Questions Vector

 62. What is a significant side effect of corticosteroid use?

-63. What can the use of oral steroids for long periods cause?
+63. What can long-term use of oral steroids cause?

 64. Can patients with adrenal suppression be abruptly withdrawn from oral corticosteroids and placed on an aerosol dosage?